-It’s time to take a look at a true classic in filmmaking, I’m about talking Rain Main starring Dustin Hoffman and Tom Cruise.
-The version that I am reviewing here is the re-mastered on that came out in 2014, I’d recommend avoiding the earlier Blu-ray release from 2011 which is still readily available.
-So without further ado here’s my Rain Man Blu-ray Review.
+Are you ready for the Rain Man blu-ray review, it’s a true classic in filmmaking.
+Starring Dustin Hoffman and Tom Cruise this version that I am reviewing has been re-mastered in 2014, I’d recommend avoiding the earlier blu-ray release from 2011 which is still readily available.

 - Rain Man (1988)

 - Genre: Comedy, Drama